anaqonitah27/anaqonitah27/README.md

 🏫 I am an Informatics Engineering student at the State Polytechnic of Malang

 🔭 Have internship experience as a Web Developer at PT.
-Amerta Indah Otsuka for 1 year
+Amerta Indah Otsuka

 🌱 Enjoy learning about programming languages and keep upgrading my skills